-Introduces basic painting tools, materials, techniques and elements of composition, color, gesture and value.
-Direct observation of reality in relation to volume and form on a two-dimensional plane with a focus on the human form.
-Assignments include painting, readings and critique of projects.
+Introduces basic drawing skills, tools, materials, techniques, elements of composition; line, gesture, and value.
+Direct observation of reality in relation to volume and form drawn onto a two-dimensional plane with a focus on the human form.
+Assignments include drawing, assigned readings and group critiques of drawing projects.